Norbiton to Hammersmith or Putney walk

 The building is essentially a Tudor manor house with Georgian additions and a Victorian chapel.

-- If the Palace is open you have the option of visiting the Great Hall, Chapel and Museum rooms.
-The Drawing Room Café is at the back of the building.
+- If the Palace is open you have the option of going through the courtyard and visiting the Great Hall, Chapel and Museum rooms.
+The café is at the back of the building.

 There are several magnificent trees in this part of the grounds, including a 500-year-old Holm Oak near the far right-hand corner.
 In the brick wall facing the lawn there are three Tudor bee boles (alcoves for beehives).